 Making the Most of the Entertainment

-- Where to Watch World of Color: World of Color Fastpasses will help you make sure you get a spot.
+- Watching World of Color: World of Color, a 22-minute extravaganza starting at 10 p.m. is a must-see.
+Jets of water shoot into the air, a laser show lights up the night and fireworks explode in an impressive display of brilliant color, all set to music.
+Fastpasses will help you make sure you get a spot.
 If you want to see the second show (when they have one), get your Fastpass later in the day.
 To get a better viewing spot, you can get a dining package that includes priority seating.

-- Where to Watch the Parade: When there is a parade, you can see it almost anywhere along its route.
+- Seeing the Parade: When there is a parade, you can see it almost anywhere along its route.
 If you plan to leave the park immediately after the parade, watch it near Carthay Circle and you can beat the crowds headed for the exit.

-- Frozen Show: It's a Broadway-style musical show based on the popular animated film.
-To get the best seats, pick up a Fastpass - but plan to arrive early for the best seats.
+- Enjoying the Frozen Show: Frozen is a Broadway-style musical show based on the popular animated film.
+To get the best seats, pick up a Fastpass but plan to arrive early for the best seats.
 You can also add to your experience with a pre-show package.

 Do California Adventure Like a VIP